grinnell-cs/csc151-images/_eboards/eboard10-1.md

     * Sean Illing.
 The Real Stakes of the War For Your Attention.
 Vox – The Gray Area.
 February 1, 2025. <https://www.vox.com/the-gray-area/397131/the-gray-area-chris-hayes-attention-economy> (also available as a podcast)
     * Yair Rosenberg.
 The Worst Page on the Internet.
 The Atlantic.
 January 27, 2025. <https://www.theatlantic.com/ideas/archive/2025/01/internet-browser-game-website/681461/?gift=irxCS5988mld06tNBmnuK3HS_YPx_iIBSFA9sGb9vjQ&utm_source=copy-link&utm_medium=social&utm_campaign=share>
     * You may want to spend a few minutes with the game mentioned in the second article.
 You can find the game at <https://neal.fun/stimulation-clicker/>.
+* Thursday, 20 February 2025, 11:00 a.m.--noon, JRC 101.
+  _Scholars’ Convocation: Steven Geofrey.
+What Information Worlds Reveal about Climate Change Awareness, Advocacy, and Hope_

 Artistic

 * Friday, 14 February 2025, 5:00--6:30 p.m. (talk at 6:00), 926 Broad St (Stewart Arts Building).
   _Opening Reception for Artist Salon: Works by Grinnell College Art Majors_
-* Thursday, 20 February 2025, 11:00 a.m.--noon, JRC 101.
-  _Scholars’ Convocation: Steven Geofrey.
-What Information Worlds Reveal about Climate Change Awareness, Advocacy, and Hope_

 Multicultural

 * Friday, 14 February 2025, 4:00--5:00 p.m., HSSC N1170 (Global Living Room).
   _Middle of Everywhere: Japan and Bento Boxes_
 * Friday, 14 February 2025, 6:30--9:00 p.m., Harris Center.
-  _Chinese New Year & Latern Festival_
+  _Chinese New Year & Lantern Festival_

 Peer